cdk8s-team/cdk8s/docs/plus/index.md

 library includes a hand crafted *construct* for each native kubernetes object, exposing richer API's with reduced complexity.

-!!! notice
 **cdk8s+** is vended as a separate library for each kubernetes spec version.
 The documentation presented here represents version [1.17.0](https://github.com/kubernetes/kubernetes/tree/v1.17.0/api/openapi-spec) and is vended as the `cdk8s-plus-17` library.

+### Naming conventions

+- Stable resources are represented by a *construct* of the same name **base** name.
+For example, the `io.k8s.api.core.v1.Pod` resource maps to the `Pod` *construct*.
+- Non stable resources are suffixed with their semantic version.
+For example, the `io.k8s.api.networking.v1beta1.Ingress` maps to the `IngressV1Beta1` *construct*.

+### Spec Compatibility

-Per kubernetes [compatibility guarantees](https://kubernetes.io/docs/concepts/overview/kubernetes-api/#api-groups-and-versioning), this library is compatible with any spec version higher or equal to `1.17.0`.
+Per kubernetes [compatibility guarantees](https://kubernetes.io/docs/concepts/overview/kubernetes-api/#api-groups-and-versioning), **stable** resources in this library are compatible with any spec version higher or equal to `1.17.0`. **Non-stable** resources are not guaranteed to be compatible, as they may be removed in future spec version.

+!!! notice

-    > If you are deploying manifests produced by `cdk8s-plus-17` onto clusters of a lower version, you might encounter some unsupported spec properties or invalid manifests.
+    If you are deploying manifests produced by `cdk8s-plus-17` onto clusters of a lower version, you might encounter some unsupported spec properties or invalid manifests.

 ## At a glance